|Nutrition Facts (per serving)|

 4 saltine crackers

 Remove seeds from yellow chile peppers and chop into 1-inch pieces.

-Heat the oil in a skillet; add the onion, garlic, and chile peppers (or paste) in the oil until onion is softened, about 3-5 minutes.
+Heat the oil in a skillet; add the onion, garlic, and chile peppers (or paste) in the oil until onion is softened, about 3 to 5 minutes.
 Remove from heat and let cool.

 Place onion/chile mixture in a food processor or blender.
 Add evaporated milk and blend.

 Season the sauce with salt and pepper to taste.